 If these three levels of requirements are not met, the student cannot be admitted into the program.

-$24,300 is the minimum stipend to be provided to each IOP student by his or her graduate supervisor.
-IOP awards cannot be counted toward that $24,300 stipend
+$27,900/year is the minimum stipend to be provided to each IOP student by his or her graduate supervisor as of January 1, 2023.
+Internal IOP awards cannot be counted toward the $27,900 minimum stipend.

-If an outside award or equivalent is received, the supervisor should top up by 25% of the value of the outside award to a max of $5,500K in addition to the $24,300 minimum stipend.
-For example, if a student receives an award worth 18K, the supervisor would continue to provide the 6.3K to bring the student up to the minimum stipend, and would also provide the student with an additional 18K x 25% = $4500.
+If an IOP student receives a scholarship/fellowship award from a source outside of IOP, it is highly recommended that the supervisor top up the value of the award by 20%-25%.
+This is in addition to ensuring the student is receiving a minimum of $27,900.
+For example, if a student receives a scholarship worth $18,000/year, the supervisor must provide $9,900/year to bring the total student remuneration up to $27,900/year.
+The supervisor should also provide the student with an additional top up of $3,600-$4,500/year for the duration of the award ($18,000 x 25% = $4500).

-The max amount of funds a student can receive is $50K from any source.
+The maximum funding that a student can receive is $50,000/year from any source.

 Information regarding Faculty of Graduate Studies admission requirements, financial aid, housing, etc. can be found on the Grad Studies web site.
-If you require additional information regarding the Interdisciplinary Oncology Program please contact Program Coordinator, Interdisciplinary Oncology Program, Genome Sciences Centre, 100-570 west 7th Avenue, Vancouver, BC, V5Z 4S6 CANADA Tel: 604-707-5803; Email: email@example.com
+If you require additional information regarding the Interdisciplinary Oncology Program please contact the Interdisciplinary Oncology Program Coordinator, Sharon Ruschkowski, Genome Sciences Centre, 100-570 west 7th Avenue, Vancouver, BC, V5Z 4S6 CANADA Tel: 604-707-5803; Email: firstname.lastname@example.org